RADAR-base/GSoC/project-ideas/README.md

 ***

-### aRMT App

-The aRMT app (also known as Questionnaire app) is an app used to deliver questionnaires to participants in a study.

-**[1] aRMT Protocol Generator and Questionnaire Tester**
+### aRMT Protocol Generator and Questionnaire Tester**

 **Mentors**: nivemaham, mpgxvii

+**Background**: The aRMT app (also known as Questionnaire app) is an app used to deliver questionnaires to participants in a study.

 **Overview**: The app takes in a protocol.json file and uses this to generate a questionnaire schedule for the participant based on their enrolment date.
 The protocol requires a list of offsets which are used to calculate the timings from the enrolment date.
 For example: {"unit": "hour", "unitsFromZero": [9, 12]} will generate that questionnaire at 9am and 12pm (with the enrolment date as the offset).
 Currently, these timings and offsets are manually calculated and added to the protocol.json file.